MartaBia/CV/README.md

 ## Hobbies 🎢

-- 📖 Reading
-- 👩🏻‍🍳 Cooking (and eating)
-- 🛫 Travelling
+- 📖 Reading - I love reading everything that is possible to read, from graphic novels to self-improvement books
+- 👩🏻‍🍳 Cooking - I am excellent at preparing Italian food, and my favourites to do (and to eat) are risotto, lasagne, pizza and tiramisù
+- 🛫 Travelling - I love to travel and to me is an excellent way to relax, discover new places and try new experiences
+- 🥾 Hiking - I love being outdoors and hiking is an excellent way to spend time outside and clear my mind